Boris Malagurski: Activism

 In October 2011, Malagurski showed his film The Weight of Chains at the Jarinje barricades on the Kosovo-Serbia border, which he said was a show of support for the Serbs fighting for their rights in the disputed province.

 In June 2012, Malagurski took part in a protest in front of the Radio Television Serbia building, that called for an end to "organized media darkness" in Serbia and requested the airing of Malagurski's film The Weight of Chains on Serbia's public broadcaster.
-In front of 200 protesters, Malagurski said that Aleksandar Tijanić, the director of RTS, had told him that despite positive reviews, The Weight of Chains couldn't be aired on RTS because it had already been aired on Happy TV, Malagurski claimed only clips had been shown, which he corroborated with documents from Happy TV.
-Malagurski also claimed that "Serbia is the only country in the region and in almost all of Europe, where The Weight of Chains has not been shown by the national public broadcaster".
+In front of 200 protesters, Malagurski said that RTS director Aleksandar Tijanić had told him that despite positive reviews, The Weight of Chains could not aired on said channel because it had aired on Happy TV.
+Malagurski claimed only clips had been shown, which he corroborated with documents from the latter channel.
+He also claimed that "Serbia is the only country in the region and in almost all of Europe, where The Weight of Chains has not been shown by the national public broadcaster".

-Malagurski has given speeches about Balkan political issues, specifically, on the future status of Kosovo.
+Malagurski has given speeches about Balkan political issues, specifically on the future status of Kosovo.
 These include student and public forums at the University of Belgrade and elsewhere.

-Political Analyst Jasmin Mujanović has described him as one of the commentators who "peddle 'Russian-themed' disinformation", used in Russian state influence campaigns in the Balkans.
+Political Analyst Jasmin Mujanović has described Malagurski as one of the commentators who "peddle 'Russian-themed' disinformation", used in Russian state influence campaigns in the Balkans.
 The Kosovar Centre for Security Studies has described him as one of the "prominent individuals that actively promote and shape far-right extremist narratives against Kosovo".
-Malagurski has faced protests from the Albanian community in New York and been denied entry to Kosovo.
+He has faced protests from the Albanian community in New York and been denied entry to Kosovo.